 PROCESS FOR FILING A FORMAL COMPLAINT - To file a formal complaint, the complainant may fill out the electronic complaint form found on the college's website at www.rlc.edu/titleix-policy and check the "Sexual Harassment" box.
-Alternately, the complainant may make a formal complaint in person at the office of the Title IX Coordinator, by emailing the complaint to the Title IX Coordinator, or by mailing the formal complaint to the office of the Title IX Coordinator may file a formal complaint, which is required before a Title IX investigation can commence.
+Alternately, the complainant may make a formal complaint in person at the office of the Title IX Coordinator, by emailing the complaint to the Title IX Coordinator, or by mailing the formal complaint to the office of the Title IX Coordinator.
+Only the complainant or the Title IX Coordinator may file a formal complaint, which is required before a Title IX investigation can commence.